-Field or Button Description Ambient free space [text box] Empty sample tube gas capacity measured at room temperature.
-Analysis free space [text box] Empty sample tube gas capacity measured with the dewar raised.
+Selections Description Ambient free space [text box] Empty sample tube gas capacity measured at room temperature.
+Analysis free space [text box] Empty sample tube gas capacity measured with the Dewar raised.
 Load from Sample File [button] Loads parameters from the selected sample file.
-Non-ideality factor [text box] Compensates for the forces of attraction between molecules in a real gas.
-This value is used for a calculated free space.
 Sample tube [drop-down box] It is a good practice to label each sample tube with a unique iden- tification.
 Enter that information here.
 This information will also appear in the Sample Tube drop-down list on the Sample Description tab.
 Use filler rod [check box] Select if a filler rod is to be used in the sample tube.
 A filler rod reduces the stem free space volume resulting in reduction of free space error.
 It is generally a good practice to use filler rods for samples having less than 100 square meters of total surface area.